wintindotnet/website_build/content/blurb/_index.md

 ## Wintin.Net ##

 Wintin.Net has a ground-up re-implementation of the Tintin++ script language, with some extensions.
-It's also possible to write script in .Net-based languages.
+It's also possible to write script in .Net-based languages such as VB.Net and c#.
 Wintin.Net uses the putty terminal client code and has pretty complete ANSI terminal support.

-The version available for download here was updated by rk487 to run under .Net v4, compiled in Visual Studio 2010.
-To install, click on the 'Download' link to download the .7z archive.
-Unpack it with Peazip or another archive program, then double-click on setup.exe to install.
+To install, first download and install the .Net framework v1.1 (use the link to the left to download it).
+Microsoft designed the .Net framework so that different versions can be installed side-by-side on your computer: installing this version will not interfere with any later ones that might have been installed.
+Next	 download Wintin.Net, unzip it and run Setup.exe.
 Again, you can find some additional info in the Wayback Machine's archive by clicking on the Website Archive link.

+It's possible to write addins for Wintin.Net that will support additional commands.
+The #system addin (which is available for download) adds the #system command, which runs a DOS command from Wintin's command line.
+Documentation on writing addins is available, along with a sample prototype in VB.Net.

 Be safe!